 The best answer you can give for this question is a real-life example of when you did deal with a difficult person.
-Put uncomfortable experiences to good use by using them in job interviews to talk about how you managed to calm the person, diffuse the situation, or mediate a problem.
+Put uncomfortable experiences to good use by using them in a job interview to talk about how you managed to calm the person, diffuse the situation, or mediate a problem.

 Many jobs need to know how well you can handle difficult people.
 You might have to talk down an irate customer or work on a group project with a stubborn person.